Common Travel Area: 2019 memorandum of understanding

 On 8 May 2019, Tánaiste Simon Coveney and British Cabinet Office minister David Lidington signed a memorandum of understanding in an effort to secure the rights of Irish and British citizens post-Brexit.
 The document was signed in London before a meeting of the British-Irish Intergovernmental Conference, putting the rights of both states' citizens, already in place under the Common Travel Area, on a more secure footing.

 Paragraph 17 of the memorandum of understanding states: "The foregoing record represents the common understanding of the Participants upon the matters referred to therein.
 It is not of itself intended to create legally binding obligations.
 The longstanding durability of the CTA has benefited from a degree of flexibility and the detail of the foregoing arrangements may continue to evolve".

 The agreement, which is the culmination of over two years' work of both governments, means the rights of both countries' citizens are protected after Brexit while also ensuring that Ireland will continue to meet its obligations under EU law.
-The agreement took effect on 31 January 2020 when the United Kingdom actually left the European Union.
+The agreement took effect on 31 January 2020 when the United Kingdom eventually left the European Union.

 COVID-19 pandemic

-The COVID-19 pandemic led to both the British and Irish governments implementing a series of measures restricting or imposing additional conditions for entry into each other's jurisdictions.
+The COVID-19 pandemic led to the Irish government implementing a series of measures restricting or imposing additional conditions for entry from the UK.
+The British government did not at any time restrict or impose additional conditions for entry from Ireland, with the exception of travellers who had been outside the CTA within the preceding 10-14 days.